Top Free 50+ Idioms Starting With A [MCQs] for 2025

 1. “A Bird In The Hand Is Worth Two In The Bush” means:

-Idiom means: Having something certain is better than taking a risk for more.
-Correct option means: Value what you already have.
+Explanation: Having something certain is better than taking a risk for more.

 2. “A Blessing In Disguise” means:

-Idiom means: Something that seems bad at first but turns out good.
-Correct option means: A good thing hidden in a problem.
+Explanation: Something that seems bad at first but turns out good.

 3. “A Chip On Your Shoulder” means:

-Idiom means: Feeling resentful or easily offended.
-Correct option means: Holding a grudge.
+Explanation: Feeling resentful or easily offended; holding a grudge.

 4. “A Dime A Dozen” means:

-Idiom means: Something very common and of little value.
-Correct option means: Very common.
+Explanation: Something very common and of little value.

 5. “A Doubting Thomas” means:

-Idiom means: A person who refuses to believe without proof.
-Correct option means: Skeptical person.
+Explanation: A person who refuses to believe without proof; a skeptical person.

 6. “A Drop in the Bucket” means:

-Idiom means: A very small part of something much bigger.
-Correct option means: Small portion.
+Explanation: A very small part of something much bigger; a small portion.

 7. “A Fool And His Money Are Easily Parted” means:

-Idiom means: Careless or foolish people quickly waste money.
-Correct option means: Foolish people lose money.
+Explanation: Careless or foolish people quickly waste or lose their money.

 8. “A House Divided Against Itself Cannot Stand” means: